Keyboard shortcuts

 Privacy policy

-Every zecd send is governed by a privacy policy: a four-rung ladder that decides what a transaction may reveal on-chain.
+Every zecd send is governed by a privacy policy: a five-rung ladder that decides what a transaction may reveal on-chain.
 This page explains the leaks a Zcash send can cause, what each rung permits and rejects (with error codes), where the policy is configured and overridden, how zcashd's privacyPolicy names map onto it, and how it is enforced.

 What a Zcash send can reveal

-zecd holds funds as shielded Orchard notes by default (optionally Sapling notes and, opt-in, transparent UTXOs; see addresses and transparent support).
 A fully shielded send within one pool reveals nothing about amount, sender, or recipient.
-Three things break that, and they are independent:
+Four things break that, and they are independent:

 1. A transparent recipient.
 Paying a bare t-address forces a transparent output, which is a Bitcoin-style output: the recipient and the amount paid are public forever.

-The four rungs
+The five rungs

-FullPrivacyrejected, -8rejected, -8no
+FullPrivacyrejected, -8rejected, -8nono

-AllowRevealedAmountsrejected, -8allowedno
+AllowRevealedAmountsrejected, -8allowednono

-AllowRevealedRecipients (default)allowedallowedno
+AllowRevealedRecipients (default)allowedallowednono

 Details per rung: